CoreKeeperMods/CoreLib/CoreLib/Submodules/JsonLoader/README.md

 Create a new folder in the plugins folder, and move the loader assembly there.
 Make sure to include `manifest.json` file, which must contain `author`, `name` and `version_number` properties.
 This is the same file used by Thunderstore.

+### Uploading to Thunderstore
+When uploading your mod to thunderstore create a folder `plugins` in which you must include the assembly, `resources` folder and `manifest.json`.

+Next to the `plugins` folder also include typical thunderstore files including a duplicate of the `manifest.json`.

 ## Creating items using JSON

 To start creating items create a new folder named `resources` in your plugin folder.
 You can include here all textures